IIIF/cookbook-recipes/recipe/0010-book-2-viewing-direction/index.md

 ## Example 2: `viewingDirection` `top-to-bottom`

+This manifest represents an Ethiopian scroll, written in Gez for Walata Eyasus (secular name Berenash), that contains prayers to guard against epilepsy and for the binding of demons.
+Its full length is 2.245m and is roughly .11m wide over its length.

-Note that as of the writing of this recipe, the `behavior` value of `continuous` has no noticable effect in the Universal Viewer demonstration linked below.
+Note that as of the writing of this recipe, the `behavior` value of `continuous` has no noticeable effect in the Universal Viewer demonstration linked below.
 However, for forward compatibility it is a part of the manifest.

 [JSON-LD](manifest-ttb.json)
 [View in Universal Viewer](https://universalviewer.io/examples/#?manifest={{ id.path }}/manifest-ttb.json)